behas/bitcoingraph/README.md

 ### Bitcoin Core setup and configuration

-First, install the current version of Bitcoin Core, either from [source](https://github.com/bitcoin/bitcoin) or from a [pre-compiled executable](https://bitcoin.org/en/download).
+First, install the current version of Bitcoin Core (v.11.1), either from [source](https://github.com/bitcoin/bitcoin) or from a [pre-compiled executable](https://bitcoin.org/en/download).

 Once installed, you'll have access to three programs: `bitcoind` (= full peer), `bitcoin-qt` (= peer with GUI), and `bitcoin-cli` (RPC command line interface).
 The following instructions have been tested with `bitcoind` and assume you can start and run a Bitcoin Core peer as follows: